How are pressure sores classified?

 - Lower back (sacrum)

-What are the common causes of pressure ulcers?
+What are the common causes of pressure sores?

 - Clinical dressings are put on too tight – causing sweating/uneven pressure